 What constitutes a reasonable accommodation is one of the most complex aspects of jurisprudence under the Americans with Disabilities Act (ADA).
 Even within this already complicated issue, the reasonable accommodation of transfer to a new job position has likely generated the most controversy.
-While the law specifically identifies transfer to a new position as a potentially reasonable accommodation to an employee with a disability, several prominent court decisions have further hedged when this type of accommodation in available.
+While the law specifically identifies transfer to a new position as a potentially reasonable accommodation to an employee with a disability, several prominent court decisions have further hedged when this type of accommodation is available.

-It is clear from the statute that a position must already be vacant in order to be available as a reasonable accommodation, but is an employer required to give you preferential treatment in biding for that position?
+It is clear from the statute that a position must already be vacant in order to be available as a reasonable accommodation, but is an employer required to give you preferential treatment in bidding for that position?
 Our courts have provided some guidance:

 - In US Airways v.
 Barnett, the Court held that reassignment to a vacant position is not a reasonable accommodation if it requires an employer to violate the rules of a bona fide seniority system.